soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 So what do we do?

-We give up on this approach **for IO code**, and use a different one: Exceptions, as we'll see in the next chapter.
+We give up on this approach **for IO code**, and use a different one: Exceptions.
+As we'll see in the next chapter.

 > Note - when we stack `ExceptT` on top of a different type called
 > [`Identity`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Functor-Identity.html)